 It therefore seems we must look for another wife!
 Who was this Cushite and where did she come from?
 We are told plainly she was an Ethiopian!

 First we need to identify Ethiopia.

-The City of Saba, later named Meroe by Cambyses is situated there, north of present day Khartoum.
-It was the Capital of the very powerful Kingdom of Meroe during the time Moses was being raised in Pharaoh's Palace, and the Ethiopians gave the Egyptians a lot of trouble as they invaded South Egypt repeatedly.
+The City of Saba, later named Meroe by Cambyses, is situated there, north of present day Khartoum.
+It was the Capital of the very powerful Kingdom of Meroe during the time Moses was raised in Pharaoh's Palace.
+The Ethiopians gave the Egyptians a lot of trouble, they invaded South Egypt repeatedly.

 The Egyptian Victory over Meroe.

-The Jewish historian Josephus tells the story of Moses in his Antiquities Chapter 10, and this was cited by Ireneus shortly after Josephus' life time.
+The Jewish historian Josephus tells this story of Moses in his Antiquities Chapter 10, cited by Ireneus shortly after Josephus' life time:

 So Moses won the war using a clever stratagem to take the city by surprise, for he took a short cut across the narrow land between the horse shoe bend of the Nile river, clearing the snake infested ground with hungry Ibis birds, the natural enemy of snakes.
 So he laid siege to the city and gained a wife; he who could neither marry a Hebrew at that stage, nor an Egyptian."

 Moses' adoptive grandfather was Pharaoh Osirtasin I (Sesostris, Herodotus, 2:110), of the 12th dynasty, the first Egyptian king to rule Ethiopia, as a result of Moses victory.